Adamstown, Pennsylvania: Public services

-The Adamstown Area Library is located at 3000 North Reading Road.
-The Library shares a building with the Adamstown Borough office.
+The Adamstown Area Library is located at 110 W Main Street.
+The library formerly shared a building with the Adamstown Borough office on North Reading Road, but was moved to a new location one block to the north in a newly constructed building.

 In recent years, the role and responsibility of the library has increased.
 It became a full-fledged member of the Library System of Lancaster County and is now responsible for providing library services to the 31,000+ residents of Adamstown, Brecknock, Denver, East Cocalico and West Cocalico.
-The library is run by its own Board of Trustees.
+The library is run by its own board of trustees.

 The spirit of volunteerism is still strong in the library and volunteers continue to play a key role in ensuring the library is funded and assisting in library functions.
 The library also now benefits from a staff of full-time and part-time trained employees, including a Library Director who holds a master's degree in library and information science.

 Transportation

 As of 2013, there were 9.36 mi of public roads in Adamstown, of which 2.67 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 6.69 mi were maintained by the borough.

 Pennsylvania Route 272 is the only numbered road serving Adamstown.
-It follows North Reading Road along a southwest-northeast alignment through the center of the borough, just southeast of Main Street.
+It follows North Reading Road along a southwest–northeast alignment through the center of the borough, just southeast of Main Street.